 This account will reimburse you with "tax-free dollars" for unreimbursed medical and dental expenses (i.e. medical co-payments, prescription co-payments) incurred by you, your spouse or your dependent.
 Note: Participants enrolled in the Consumer Core HDHP/HSA plan are not eligible to enroll in the Health Care Flexible Spending Account.

-You may elect to contribute up to a maximum of $2,550 to the Health Care FSA for this plan year from July 1, 2015 through June 30, 2016.
+You may elect to contribute up to a maximum of $2,750 to the Health Care FSA for the plan year from January 1, 2020 through December 31, 2020.
 The minimum annual contribution is $200.

 Examples of Eligible Medical and Dental Expenses:

 - Copayments, deductibles and coinsurance

 - Expenses that exceed 300% of Medicare guidelines (out-of-network for the medical plan)

 - Vision or hearing expenses not covered by the medical/vision plans

 - Over the counter medicines and drugs, for which you have a prescription

 - Any other expense that would qualify as a medical expense deduction for federal income tax purposes

 Examples of Expenses that do NOT Qualify for Reimbursement: